Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Xamarin.UITest.
 - [ ] Microsoft.CodeAnalysis.

+### You are automating the testing process for your company.
+You need to automate UI testing of a web application.
+Which framework should you use?

+- [ ] JaCoco.
+- [x] Playwright.
+- [ ] Xamarin.UITest.
+- [ ] Microsoft.CodeAnalysis.

 ### You have an approval process that contains a condition.
 The condition requires that releases be approved by a team leader before they are deployed.
 You have a policy stating that approvals must occur within eight hours.
 You discover that deployments fail if the approvals lake longer than two hours.
 You need to ensure that the deployments only fail if the approvals take longer than eight hours.
 Solution: From Pre-deployment conditions, you modify the Timeout setting for pre-deployment approvals.
 Does this meet the goal?

-- [ ] Yes.
+- [x] Yes.
-- [x] No.
+- [ ] No.

 ### You need to configure Azure Automation for the computer in Group7.
-Which three actions should you perform in sequence?
+Which three actions should you perform in sequence? [???]

 ![Question 83](images/question83.jpg)